hylimo/hylimo/website/docs/sequence.md

 **params**:

 - 0: the participant to deactivate
 - `at`: the absolute y position where to deactivate.
-If set, takes priority over 'after'
+If set, takes priority over `after`
 - `after`: the relative y offset from the current position.
-Only used if 'at' is not set
+Only used if `at` is not set

 **returns**: nothing